This section provides an overview of workload traffic flows using HCX Network Extension with and without Mobility Optimized Networking.

 Use Cases for Mobility Optimized Networking

-Without MON, HCX Network Extension expands the on-premises broadcast domain to the cloud SDDC while the first hop routing function remains at the source.
-The network tromboning effect is observed when virtual machines connected to different extended segments communicate.
+Without MON, HCX Network Extension expands the on-premises layer-2 network to the cloud SDDC while the default gateway remains at the source.
+The network tromboning effect is observed when virtual machines in the destination connected to different extended segments communicate.

-MON optimization enables migrated virtual machines to reach segments within the SDDC.
+MON enables migrated virtual machines to reach segments within the SDDC without sending packets back to the source environment router.

 Mobility Optimized Networking Outcomes by Migration Type

-HCX Bulk migrated virtual machines are automatically MON optimized in the SDDC.
+HCX bulk-migrated virtual machines are automatically MON-enabled in the SDDC.

-HCX vMotion migrated virtual machines use the on-premises gateway until they are specifically configured to use the cloud gateway in the MON interface.
+HCX vMotion- and RAV-migrated virtual machines use the on-premises gateway until they are specifically configured to use the cloud gateway in the HCX UI/API.

-Virtual machines created in the segment prior to enabling the MON feature use the on-premises gateway until they are specifically configured to use the cloud gateway in the MON interface.
+Virtual machines attached to the segment prior to enabling MON use the on-premises gateway until they are specifically configured to use the cloud gateway in the MON interface.

 Mobility Optimized Networking Operation